 In addition they insinuated that

 butchers who felt compelled to

 cheat their customers in order

 to make a profit, had better

-share their profits with the

 The shakedown was \$50 or

 \$60 a month, and as many as 500

 or more shops are rumored to

 The butchers used ingenious

-squad of inspectors.
+ways of working the public for

+the benefit of themselves and

+the Bureau of Weights & Measures.
+Those with dexterous

+thumbs exercised them regularly while weighing up an order.